winton/acts_as_archive/README.md

 config/acts\_as\_archive.yml
 ----------------------------

+Create <code>config/acts\_as\_archive.yml</code> to define the archive class and archive table for each of your models:

 <pre>
 Article:
   - class: Article::Archive
     table: archived_articles
 </pre>

-Specify the name of your model, the name of the archive class, and the name of the archive table.

-If the archive model is created automatically if it does not exist.
+It is expected that neither the archive class or archive table exist yet. <code>ActsAsArchive</code> will create these automatically.

 Migrate
 -------